TypedSQL (/docs/orm/prisma-client/using-raw-sql/typedsql)

 By using parameterized queries, you ensure type safety and protect against SQL injection vulnerabilities.
 The TypedSQL generator will create the appropriate TypeScript types for the parameters based on your SQL query, providing full type checking for both the query results and the input parameters.

-Passing array arguments to TypedSQL
+Passing array arguments to TypedSQL [#passing-array-arguments-to-typedsql]

 TypedSQL supports passing arrays as arguments for PostgreSQL.
-Use PostgreSQL's ANY operator with an array parameter.
+Use PostgreSQL's `ANY` operator with an array parameter.

 SELECT id, name, email